socek/baelfire/doc/examples/django.rst

     :caption: bdjango/tasks.py
     :linenos:

-Last step for this paragraph is to make task with proper Core installed, so we need to create new file.
+Last step for this paragraph is to make task with proper Core installed, so we need to create new file with an endpoint.

 .. literalinclude:: django/cmd-1.py
     :language: python